canton-network/wallet/docs/wallet-gateway/deployment/index.md

 For compatibility, the previously supported environment variables for non-secret settings remain fallback values when the corresponding config field is omitted.
 A value in `signingProviders` takes precedence.
-The Gateway logs a deprecation warning whenever it uses one of these environment-variable fallbacks.
+The Gateway logs a deprecation warning whenever one of these environment variables is present, including when the corresponding config value takes precedence.

 ### Signing Provider Secrets